nareshribabu/AR-AugmentedReality-Measurement-App/README.md

 - Mark the start position by tapping the screen
 - Mark the end position by tapping the screen
 - The measurement will be displayed above in centimeters (cm)
-- To erase measurement, tap the 🗑 (dustbin) button
+- To erase measurement, tap the 🗑 (garbage bin) button

 ## Demo:
 ![](measurement.gif)